xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 single-character  versions.
 Just to be  certain,  I've  duplicated  the arithmetic procedures below.
 If  you're  observant,  you'll also see that I've changed them a little to make  them  correspond  to the latest version of the syntax.
-This change is  NOT necessary, so  you  may  prefer  to  hold  off  on  that  until you're  sure everything is working.
+This change is  _not_ necessary, so  you  may  prefer  to  hold  off  on  that  until you're  sure everything is working.